paneachy/docker-containers/README.md

 # docker-containers
-For experimenting with Docker and Kubernetes
+For experimenting with Docker, Kubernetes, and OpenShift